werf/werf/docs/pages/not_used/yaml_directives.md

 If doc contains `artifact` key, dapp will treat this yaml-doc as artifact configuration.

 `NAME` is a string, that defines the artifact name.
-Artifact may be referenced in `import` and `fromArtifact` directives by that name.
+An artifact may be referenced in `import` and `fromArtifact` directives by that name.

 Conflicts with `dimg: NAME`.